Cost – $12,995/person sharing, Note, single supplement is not available for this trip

 A non-refundable deposit of $3,000 is required to confirm your booking.
 The full payment is due 120 days prior to trip departure.
 If Paying by Credit Card, a Payment Surcharge of 3.9% will be Applied.
 Payment Checks can be sent to: Magnum Excursions, LLC, 4344 Farmington Circle, Allentown, PA 18104.
 If paying by international wire transfer, Venmo or Zelle, please contact Buddy Eleazer at (610) 751-7259 or email at Buddy@MagnumExcursions.com to discuss payment method.

-- Ten (10) weeks prior to the safari departure date a 50% cancellation fee applies.
+- More Than Ten (10) weeks prior to the safari departure date a 70% of total trip cost cancellation fee applies.

-- Months (6) months prior to the safari departure date a 30% cancellation fee applies.
+- More than Six (6) months prior to the safari departure date a 40% of total trip cost cancellation fee applies.

 For Those with Dietary or Allergy Requirements – Please advise us of any dietary or allergy requirements on confirmation of booking.
 We cannot be held responsible for not accommodating dietary or allergy requirements if we are not advised in advance of the safari.